MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/placement.md

 ---
 description: How to move Microsoft Edge DevTools to the bottom or left of your viewport, or to a separate window.
-title: Change Microsoft Edge DevTools placement (Undock, Dock To Bottom, Dock To Left)
+title: Change Microsoft Edge DevTools placement (Undock, Dock to bottom, Dock to left)
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 03/08/2021